3mdeb/blog.3mdeb.com/source/_posts/2017-05-19-kanban-method-in-a-consulting-company.md

 To make kanban work, each employee must follow these rules:

 * In Progress have biggest priority, next is ToDo and Backlog,
-* Never take more than two tasks at a time - it is interesting to note that when switching between two tasks we need about 13 minutes to return to the previous concentration,
+* Never take more than two tasks at a time,
 * Do not throw unfinished tasks for verification, because due date is comming,
-* Listen and read communication, ask questions
+* Listen and read communication, ask questions,
 * Discuss inside cards - about problems and progress,
 * Suggest changes in places where you see such a need.